-4.2.9 Third-party intellectual property
+4.2.9 Third-Party Intellectual Property

 Our products contain sophisticated software and computer systems that are supplied to us by third parties.
 These may not always be available to us.
 Our production of simulators often depends on receiving confidential or proprietary data on the functions, design and performance of a product or system that our simulators are intended to simulate.
-We may not be able to obtain this data on reasonable terms, or at all.
+Our training systems may also involve the collection and analysis of customer performance data in connection with the use of our training systems.
+We may not be able to obtain access to these multiple data sets on reasonable terms, or at all.